CSGIRLIES/hackathon-edugame/README.md

 ## 🤖 Development Credits

 **AI-Powered Development:**
-The application was primarily developed using Cline, powered by **anthropic/claude-sonnet-3.5** and **openai/gpt-4o**, with extensive debugging and fine-tuning by the CS Girlies team at PawPatrol.
+The application was primarily developed using Cline, powered by **anthropic/claude-sonnet-3.5** and **openai/gpt-4o**, with extensive debugging and fine-tuning by the girlies at PawTeam 🐾❤️

+---

 ## 🙏 Acknowledgments